Concept Labels Are Not Enough: Rethinking Concept Bottleneck Models through Representation Integrity: Introduction

 \section{Introduction}

-Deep learning has achieved unprecedented success in fields such as image recognition and natural language processing, driving the rapid development of AI and transforming our lives.
-However, its inherent "black-box" nature makes the decision-making process difficult to explain and understand.
-Especially in critical applications (e.g., healthcare, law, autonomous driving), we not only need high performance but also interpretability and trustworthiness.
-To address the "black-box" problem, explainable AI (XAI) has emerged\cite{rudinInterpretableMachineLearning2021}.
-It aims to reveal the internal mechanisms of models, enabling both experts and ordinary users to understand why AI makes a particular decision.
-Among numerous XAI methods like Prototypical Networks\cite{snellPrototypicalNetworksFewshot2017}, Spare Autoencoder\cite{thasarathanUniversalSparseAutoencoders2025a} etc, where Concept Bottleneck Models (CBMs)\cite{kohConceptBottleneckModels2020a} have attracted significant attention due to their unique "conceptualized" intermediate layers regardless of computer visual and natural language process\cite{yangLanguageBottleLanguage2023} tasks.
-CBMs first identify human-understandable "concepts" (e.g., presence of a beard, wearing glasses) and then make final predictions (e.g., identifying a person's identity) based on these concepts.
+Deep learning has achieved unprecedented success in fields such as image recognition and natural language processing, driving the rapid development of AI and transforming daily life.
+However, its inherent ``black-box'' nature renders the decision-making process difficult to explain.
+In critical applications (e.g., healthcare, law, autonomous driving), high performance must be accompanied by interpretability and trustworthiness.
+To address the ``black-box'' problem, Explainable AI (XAI) has emerged \cite{rudinInterpretableMachineLearning2021}.
+It aims to reveal the internal mechanisms of models, enabling both experts and ordinary users to understand the rationale behind specific decisions.
+Among numerous XAI methods—such as Prototypical Networks \cite{snellPrototypicalNetworksFewshot2017} and Sparse Autoencoders \cite{thasarathanUniversalSparseAutoencoders2025a}—Concept Bottleneck Models (CBMs) \cite{kohConceptBottleneckModels2020a} have attracted significant attention due to their unique ``conceptualized'' intermediate layers, spanning both computer vision and natural language processing \cite{yangLanguageBottleLanguage2023} tasks.
+CBMs first identify human-understandable ``concepts'' (e.g., presence of a beard, wearing glasses) and subsequently make final predictions (e.g., identity verification) based on these concepts.
 This two-stage structure inherently provides interpretability, making CBMs well-suited for interpreting the relationship between an input image and its output class predictions via intermediate, human-understandable concepts.